Improving forecasting performance using covariate-dependent copula models: The priors and posterior

 We first consider the case without variable selection.
-We assume that the slopes are normally distributed with mean $0$ and covariance matrix $\Sigma$.
-The extension to a non-zero mean is trivial.
-The covariance matrix is defined as $\Sigma=c^{2}\cdot P^{-1}$ where $P$ is a positive definite symmetric matrix and $c$ is a scaling factor.
-In the application, $P$ is the identity matrix.
-Using the inverse Fisher information for $P$ as in \citet{villani2012generalized} is also possibility.
+We assume that the slopes $\bm{\beta}_s$ are normally distributed as $N(0, \bm{\Sigma})$ where $\bm{\Sigma}=c^{2}\cdot \bm{P}^{-1}$ is the covariance matrix, $\bm{P}$ is a positive definite symmetric matrix, and $c$ is a scaling hyperparameter.
+In the application, $\bm{P}$ is the identity matrix.
+Using the identity matrix can be sensitive to the scaling of covariates.
+This is alleviated by standardizing the covariates in our application.